 Some sample materials have been posted for your use.

-You will need to produce a partial draft (5 entries) of the annotated bibliography portion of this assignment by Friday, June 21 for an in-class peer review.
+You will need to produce a partial draft (5 entries) of the annotated bibliography portion of this assignment by 9:00pm on Friday, June 21 for an out-of-class peer review.

 For instructions about turning in the final draft of your paper, which is due at or before Friday, June 28, consult this page about the Coverage Report Grading Conference.